teabond007/Chrome-Extension-Mangafire/README.md

 Download the folder(less than 1Mb) go to chrome://extensions enable developer mode(top right) and Load unpacked(top left).
 > IMPORTANT! you have run the scraper at least once, for the extension to know what to Highlight(Click Sync Bookmarks, on either extensions popup or settings page.)
+> you have to be logged in Mangafire.

 ***

 This is not official MangaFire extension and is not affiliated with MangaFire in any way.
-All CSS is from [universe.io](https://uiverse.io/) with [MIT License(open source)](https://opensource.org/license/mit).
+Made for Mangafire v2 All CSS is from [universe.io](https://uiverse.io/) with [MIT License(open source)](https://opensource.org/license/mit).